News

 A good pruning time frame is between December ... trimming them down to their second bud if you live in a warmer climate.
 For ...

 If you have grapevines, then March is an ideal time to get pruning ahead of the flowering and fruiting seasons.
-You will need ...
+You will need to cut back the previous year’s growth to only a few buds ...

 Grapevines are exuberant climbers ... which fruiting sideshoots arise annually.
 In mid-winter, prune some sideshoots back to one bud and others to two.
 Cut back developing main stems by half ...